glory9/the-eidolon-project/README.md

 # project-eidolon
-Eidolon is a fun project that scrapes random questions from stackoverlow, saves them to a mongoDB database and then displays them on a frontend/webpage.
-Eidolon is hosted on the Google cloud platform.
+Eidolon is a web app that scrapes random questions from stackoverlow, saves them to a mongoDB database and then displays them on a frontend/webpage - all at the click of one button!
+Eidolon is deployed on the Google cloud platform.

 # Inspiration
 A friend asked me to build an app that will study for them while they did something else.
 So I tried to build something that can get you some resources before you begin studying.